-If you've never had asadero cheese, the consistency is a little bit like American Singles.
+If you have never had asadero cheese, the consistency is a little bit like American Singles.
 The taste is mild and creamy like provolone.
-It's a Mexican cheese that is often used for quesadillas, tacos and nachos, simply because of its crazy melt-factor.
+It's a Mexican cheese that is often used for quesadillas, tacos, and nachos, simply because of its crazy melt-factor.
 It melts down to almost a thick cheese sauce consistency.

-At the Wine Fest and Southern NM State Fair, they use this cheese for quesadillas and then they lay a big strip of green chile in there.
-You can just chop off the top and put the whole roasted chile in there.
-If you like a little less heat, like I do, you can slice one side of the roasted chile and open the whole thing up.
-Then scrape out the seeds and place the whole chile on top of the cheese.
+At the Wine Fest and Southern NM State Fair, they use this cheese for quesadillas and lay a big strip of green chile in there.
+You can just chop off the top and put a whole roasted chile in there.
+If you like a little less heat, you can slice one side of the roasted chile and open the whole thing up spatchcock-style.

 The huge chunk of chile makes these quesadillas one of a kind, as opposed to the chopped chile that you generally find in green chile chicken quesadillas.
-Trust me on this one.
-The asadero has a mild flavor, and adding a whole green chile helps that unique southwest flavor REALLY shine.
+Trust us on this one.
+The asadero has a mild flavor, and adding a whole green chile helps that unique southwest flavor really shine!

 Give it a try, and let us know what you think on social media!